soniabrami/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 New elements must inherit from the `HTMLElement.prototype`.
 More on the above setup and callbacks etc [here](https://github.com/webcomponents/hello-world-element/blob/master/src/hello-world.html), cheers [Zeno](//twitter.com/zenorocha).

 ##### Extending and inheriting
 What if we wanted to extend an existing element, such as an `<h1>` tag?
 There will be many cases of this, such as riding off an existing element and creating a "special" version of it, rather than a totally new element.
 We introduce the `{ extends: '' }` property to declare where what element we're extending.
-Using an extended element is simple, drop the `is=""` attribute on an existing element and it'll inherit it's new extension.
+Using an extended element is simple, drop the `is=""` attribute on an existing element and it'll inherit its new extension.
 Pretty simple, I guess.

 {% highlight html %}
 <template>